• Skip to main content

 Dangerous or venomous animals in Australia

-One of the many things that quickly distinguished Australia from New Zealand (where I live) is the vast number of poisonous animals in Australia.
+One of the many things that quickly distinguished Australia from New Zealand (where I live) is Australia’s vast number of poisonous animals.
 New Zealand has only one venomous spider, and it’s only in the north.

 Scorpions